Akron-Summit County Public Library

-The Akron-Summit County Public Library was founded in 1874, and operates Main Library on South High Street and South Main Street in downtown Akron, 18 branch libraries throughout the city of Akron and Summit County, the Akron Art Library (located on the Second Floor of Main Library), (and also at the Ellet Branch, the North Hill Branch, and the Odom Boulevard Branch), Project LEARN of Summit County Training Room (located on the First Floor of Main Library), Mobile Services (located on the Lower Floor of Main Library), and Project LEARN of Summit County (also located on the Lower Floor of Main Library).
+The Akron-Summit County Public Library is a public library system in Akron, Ohio.
+Founded in 1874, it operates the Main Library on South High Street and South Main Street in downtown Akron, 18 branch libraries located throughout the city of Akron and Summit County, the Akron Art Library (located on the Second Floor of Main Library, and at the Ellet Branch, the North Hill Branch, and the Odom Boulevard Branch), the Project LEARN of Summit County Training Room (located on the First Floor of Main Library), Mobile Services (located on the Lower Floor of Main Library), and Project LEARN of Summit County (also located on the Lower Floor of Main Library).
 As of 2013, they have a lion cub mascot, named Paws.

-Early Akron Libraries
+History

 An early predecessor of Akron Public Library (now known as Akron-Summit County Public Library) was the subscription library, the Akron Lyceum and Library Association Company formed in 1834 "for the promotion of literary pursuits."
 The Akron Library Association was formed in 1866 with a reading room in the Masonic Temple at South Howard Street and East Mill Street.
 Another predecessor of the Akron Public Library was the subscription library, the Akron Mechanic's Library, founded in 1870.
 In 1874 the Akron Library Association became the Akron Public Library.